Sedation Dentistry Nashua, NH

 How Does Oral Sedation Dentistry Work?

 Oral conscious sedation provides “light sedation”.
-The intent of this type of sedation dentistry is to ease feelings of anxiety.
-The medication for sedation dentistry is generally prescribed prior to the appointment and taken shortly before the scheduled dental visit.
+This type of sedation dentistry intends to ease feelings of anxiety.
+The medication for sedation dentistry is generally prescribed before the appointment and taken shortly before the scheduled dental visit.

 Types of Sedation Dentistry